 Understand the application/template relationship

-In SAM, an application is a collection of component monitors inherited from a template when you assign the template to a node.
+In SAM, an application is a group of component monitors inherited from a template when you assign the template to a node.
 A component monitor queries for values returned by a process, counter, status, or script.
-SAM uses the data received to display vital statistics concerning the health of the system.
+SAM uses received data to display vital statistics concerning the health of the system.

 - AppInsight applications are predefined templates that provide detailed information about business-critical Active Directory, Exchange, Microsoft IIS, or Microsoft SQL instances.
 Each AppInsight template is specifically designed to discover and monitor elements of an application dynamically.

 - If you have other business-critical applications, apply one of the other templates included in SAM, as listed in the SAM Application Monitor Template Reference.
 SolarWinds recommends deploying a single template, customizing it for your environment, and then deploying the edited template on all similar applications.
 You can also obtain templates in THWACK.

 - For proprietary applications that you need to monitor, you can build custom templates.